-The Early Settlement
+Marion County The Early Settlement

 Marion County, as originally laid out, is in about latitude 34 north, and longitude 3 west from Washington.
 A line commencing at a stake on the North Carolina line, about one and a half miles from McInnis' Bridge over Little Pee Dee River, running a southwest course to and across the Great Pee Dee River to Lynch's Creek (river), dividing it from Marlborough County, on the east side of the Great Pee Dee, and from Darlington County, on the west side of said river.
 From the point where said line intersects Lynch's River, said Lynch's River is the line down to its confluence with the Great Pee Dee on its west side; thence down the said Great Pee Dee to its confluence with Little Pee Dee; thence up the Little Pee Dee to its confluence with Lumber River; thence up Lumber River to its intersection with the North and South Carolina line; thence up the said North Carolina line to the beginning stake above McInnis' Bridge.
 Its boundaries may be thus described: on the north by Marlborough County; on the northwest by Darlington County; on the west and southwest by Lynch's River; on the southwest and south by Great Pee Dee; on the east by Little Pee Dee and Lumber River; on the north and northeast by North Carolina.
 Since the formation of Florence County, in 1888, Great Pee Dee forms its southern and southwestern boundary.
 It covers between nine and ten hundred square miles (estimated) now, or since the formation of Florence County.
 In length, from the northwest to southeast, it is about seventy miles, some of our people have to travel thirty-five or forty miles to reach the Court House.
 In breadth, from east and northeast to west and southwest, it is about thirty miles, on the line of the Atlantic Coast Line Railroad; from that line southward it gradually narrows to a point at the confluence of the two Pee Dees.
 The line between Marion and Marlborough is estimated at eighteen to twenty miles long, and on the North Carolina side at thirty-one or thirty-two miles (estimated).